wp-plugins/all-in-one-event-calendar/readme.txt

 == Upgrade Notice ==

 = 1.6 Premium =
-The All-in-One Calendar can only be upgrade to Premium from version 1.6 and above, or by downloading directly from
+The All-in-One Calendar can only be upgraded to the Premium version from version 1.6 and above, or by downloading directly from [then.ly](http://then.ly/).

 = 1.0.3 =
 When upgrading to from below `1.0.3` you must reactivate the plugin.